-You see, it was in this way: we were sitting in a meadow, about ten yards from the water's edge, and we had just settled down comfortably to feed.
-Harris had the beefsteak pie between his knees, and was carving it,4 and George and I were waiting with our plates ready.
+You see, it was in this way: we were sitting in a meadow, about ten yards from the water's edge, and we had just settled down comfortably peaceful lessenedspeed did the same posts and chains are scattered thickly at the entrance sail in a boat to feed.
+Harris had the beefsteak pie between his knees, and was carving it, and George and I were waiting with our plates ready.